thelovesmith/Intro_to_MongoDB/README.md

 We're going to use a new database to practice with called: **_JobContacts_**

-So, to use and create our new database we just run: `use JobContacts`
+So, to use and create our new database we just run: `use contacts`

 The command to list databases is `show databases`